observability-lab-cse/observability-lab-workshop/01-provision-infrastructure/README.md

 > **📌 Starting point 📌**
 >
-> Check out this branch to get started [section/01-provision-infrastructure](https://github.com/observability-lab-cse/observability-lab/tree/section/01-provision-infrastructure)
+> Check out this branch to get started: [section/01-provision-infrastructure](https://github.com/observability-lab-cse/observability-lab/tree/section/01-provision-infrastructure)

 Before we dive into the workshop, it's essential to have your Azure resources prepared.
 Think of this as laying the foundation for our upcoming steps.